LeandroCaniglia/Writings/Supporting Pragmas.md

 --
 The simple case I've depicted here is for adding support to _unary_ pragmas.
 You might want to allow for _binary_ and _keyword_ pragmas as well.
 The idea is the same.
 Just keep reading more tokens in **Task 3**, until `$>` is reached.
 Take a look at how Pharo does this for inspiration, starting at `RBParser >> parsePragma`.
 Then adapt the idea to your case.

-If you decide to add support for multiple pragmas, note that the same trick we used in **Task 4** will work.
+If you decide to add support for multiple pragmas, note that you will need to steal _n + 1_ literals rather than _2_ as we did in **Task 4**.
 You only need to move the `0` right after the last injection in the literal frame.